kettanaito/redux-dynamics/docs/api/createReducer.md

 ## Specification
 `createReducer` is an abstraction function which returns another function (reducer function) with the predefined logic of handling dispatched actions.

-> The motivation behind this kind of abstraction was a widely repeated code whenever we were creating reducers in our projects.
-Each dedicated reducer file consisted of the following repetitive parts:
+> A motivation behind this kind of abstraction came from the personal experience.
+Each time we were creating reducers we were repeating the same chunks of code over and over.
+While this is not a big issue at first, you may find yourself in a lot of repetitions once your application starts to grow.

+This abstraction brings this repetitive logic one level up:
-* Define initial state
+* Defining initial state
-* Logic to fallback to Immutable instance when mutable state is being passed into reducer function
+* Ensuring immutability of the state whenever passed to the reducer function
-* `switch` statement for handling different dispatched action types
+* Providing independent scope for each `reducer` function (contrary to using `switch` statement)
 * Returning pristine state by default

-> Slowly it lead to reducer functions being rather big due to constant repetitions.
-This abstraction layer aims to get rid of the repetitive code by moving it into the high-order function, while preserving the immutability and flexibility.

-### Features
-* Simplifies `initialState` declaration
-* Ensures `initialState` immutability
-* Ensures `action` immutability
-* Provides individual scope for each `reducer` function
-* Supports RegExp for expected action types
-* Always returns pristine `state` when no expected actions dispatched

 ### Arguments
 `createReducer` accepts only one argument which is an Object of the following shape: